stouffer/EvoGeoModules/manuscript/outline.md

 - In this paper, we study the interaction between local and regional ecological processes in coevolved interactions, show how the disturb our ability to measure coevolution at the local scale, and propose a roadmap to better integrate coevolutionary theory at large spatial/organisational scales
   - Key refs: *none yet* besides data citation
-  - Key points: significantly coevolved interactions are *always* significant even when the netowkr is not detected as such
+  - Key points: i) significantly coevolved interactions are *always* significant even when the network is not detected as such ii) *perhaps a theory for coevolution at large organisational scales is not necessary since species/interactions coevolve, networks don't*

-# Dataset used
+# Data and analysis

 - Cite DOI of datasets